arey-pranay/Groww_Assignment/README.md

 ----- End Of Documentation ------

-# Developer's Personal Draft/Checklist
+# Developer's Personal Draft/Checklist (in no particular order)

-## Find out relevant libraries for graph ✅
+- Find out relevant libraries for graph ✅

-## Find out appropriate API Key ✅
+- Find out appropriate API Key ✅

-## Create Static Layout for each component ✅
+- Create Static Layout for each component ✅

-## Initial setup of routes ✅
+- Initial setup of routes ✅

-## Add drag and drop functionality somehow ✅
+- Add drag and drop functionality somehow ✅

-## Add dynamic data at the explore page ✅
+- Add dynamic data at the explore page ✅

-## Create the single coin page ✅
+- Create the single coin page ✅

-## Maintain a recently viewed list through localStorage or Redux ✅
+- Maintain a recently viewed list through localStorage or Redux ✅

-## Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
+- Gotta change date to time along x axis, remove grid lines, make the graph beautiful add gradient ig.
 Fix the scale of theHome page graph so that the curves/slopes are more clear ✅

-## Implement the Recently Viewed Component Designing and Table Data ✅
+- Implement the Recently Viewed Component Designing and Table Data ✅

-## Implement the Trending Market logic and component table ✅
+- Implement the Trending Market logic and component table ✅

-## Add a unified search bar in the header itself ✅
+- Add a unified search bar in the header itself ✅

-## Include Recently Searched Items also (create a slice in redux for this) ✅
+- Include Recently Searched Items also (create a slice in redux for this) ✅

-## Add loaders at all places wherever required ✅
+- Add loaders at all places wherever required ✅

-## Remove log statements ✅
+- Remove log statements ✅

-### Add some nice animations ✅
+- Add some nice animations ✅

-### Button to add to wishlist ✅
+- Button to add to wishlist ✅

-### Duplicate Items should not be added to wishlist ✅
+- Duplicate Items should not be added to wishlist ✅

-### Make graphs responsive to screen sizes ✅
+- Make graphs responsive to screen sizes ✅